 Understrap was recently purchased by Howard Development & Consulting.
 They have promised to maintain it as an open-source project and have already issued an updated release of the theme.
 They have started the Understrap Academy to bring together developers in a learning environment.

 For this website, I was using one of Understrap’s Premium Child Themes known as Overstrap Portfolio.
 However, it seemed like a “one off” and not integrated with the standard child theme.
-In particular, it was not set up to use SASS and Gulp.
-For these reasons, I decided to convert the Overstrap Portfolio into my own child theme.
+In particular, it was not set up to compile SASS.
+For these reasons, I converted the Overstrap Portfolio into an Understrap child theme.
 I kept the “portfolio” custom post type and the use of Isotope for the portfolio preview; modified the layout templates; converted the css into sass; and eliminated anything else which was not needed.

 The big change is that I switched from Adobe Dreamweaver to Microsoft Visual Studio Code (VSC) as my code editor.
 On its own, VSC is pretty good with built-in features such as GIT and Terminal, but with a large library of extensions which provide additional capabilities, it is outstanding.
 These extensions make coding easier from simple tasks such as identifying bracket pairs or inserting closing brackets to more complicated code completion (ex.
 Intellisense) and GIT enhancements.
 Another helpful extension is “Project Manager” which makes it easy to switch from one project to another project within VSC.